Rhodes monuments, historical and archaeological sites

 The castle of Kritinia (Kastello for the locals) is a Venetian castle built in the 16th century on a hill about 131 meters above the village of Kritinia.
 It is fairly considered the gem of the village as it offers a breathtaking view of the Aegean Sea, the island of Chalki and the islets of Strogyli, Makri, Alimia and others.

-The Medieval Castle of Lindos
+The Medieval Castle of Lindos - Medieval Majesty Overlooking Rhodes’ Iconic Village

-The Medieval Castle of Lindos, which can be found within the Acropolis of Lindos, is a historic fortification that once included the Governor's Palace of the Knights of St. John.
-Originally comprising three buildings, only two have withstood the test of time.
-This landmark is a testament to the rich history and architectural prowess of the era, offering a glimpse into the medieval period on the island of Rhodes.
-The castle's strategic location and remaining structures continue to draw an abundance of visitors, making it an essential part of Lindos' cultural heritage.
+The Medieval Castle of Lindos, located within the Acropolis of Lindos, is a historic fortification that once housed the Governor's Palace of the Knights of St. John.
+Of its original three buildings, only two remain, offering a glimpse into Rhodes' medieval past.
+Its strategic location and preserved structures make it a key part of Lindos' cultural heritage and a must-visit landmark.